NICHOLAS85/z-a-linkbin/README.md

 zplugin light zplugin/z-a-bin-gem-node
 ```

-After executing this command you can then use the dl'' and patch'' ice-mods.
+After executing this command you can then use the ice-mods.

 <!-- vim:set ft=markdown fo+=an1 autoindent tw=77: -->